giray123/phil-cogs/content/readme.md

-# Welcome to GitDocs

-This is a basic documentation site to get you started using GitDocs!
-We hope you enjoy it.
+# Philosphy of Cognitive Science
+This repository is for anyone interested in philosophy of Cognitive Science.

+## Stack
+This repo uses [GitDocs](https://gitdocs.netlify.com/) framwork, which is a documentation generator from [markdown](https://www.markdownguide.org/) files.